Paediatric Ophthalmologist Expert Witness – Overview for Solicitors

 Procedural Rules:

-CrimPR Part 19 governs expert evidence, requiring objectivity, disclosure of limitations, and clarity for lay audiences.
+Expert evidence is regulated by CrimPR Part 19 which calls for objectivity, disclosure of limitations, and clarity for laypeople.
 Experts may be called by prosecution or defence.

 Relevance: